spack/spack/lib/spack/docs/basic_usage.rst

 Users on non-Cray systems won't have to worry about specifying the architecture.
 Spack will autodetect what kind of operating system is on your machine as well as the processor.
-For more information on how the architecture can be used on Cray machines, check here :ref:`spack-cray`
+For more information on how the architecture can be used on Cray machines, check here :ref:`cray-support`

 .. _sec-virtual-dependencies: